Elementary coordinatization of finitely generated nilpotent groups: Interpretations in finite dimensional commutative algebras and elementary equivalence

 \section{Interpretations in finite dimensional commutative algebras and elementary equivalence}

 In this section we describe by first order formulas some algebraic invariants of any associative commutative ring $A$ with finitely generated additive group $A^+$.
-After that we apply our results to the problem of elementary equivalence of such rings and modules over them.
+In particular we provide proofs of Theorem~\ref{elemmod:thm} and \ref{elem-iso-alg:thm}.